ili23/cs4782_s25_final_project/README.md

 ## Reproduction Steps

-First download the datasets from the link below and drop the files into the /data folder
+First download the datasets from the link below and drop the files into the /data/data_files folder

 Dataset: https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy

 Then install the dependencies from requirements.txt

-Then finally to run the model and train it run the file supervised.py by being in the cs4782_s25_final_project directory with the following command
+Then finally to run the model and train it, run the file supervised.py inside the cs4782_s25_final_project directory with the desired training dataset (Options are: "electricity", "ETTh1", "ETTm1", "traffic", and "illness") listed as an argument.
+Ex. `python supervised.py --name=electricity`

-python supervised.py

 ## Results/Insights